Planning-Aware Code Infilling via Horizon-Length Prediction: Experiments

 \subsection{Code Reasoning via \fimfull}

-Lastly, we examine whether \ours improves model performance on code reasoning beyond ordinary completion use cases.
-The motivation behind is that \ours aims to teach the model to plan ahead, and planning is a special subset of reasoning that requires an action sequence over a long time horizon \citep{kang2024empiricalcomplexityreasoningplanning}.
-Towards this end, we consider \crux \citep{cruxeval} which comprises 800 Python functions paired with two distinct tasks: \crux-I, where \llm{s} need to predict the input from the known output, and \crux-O, where \llm{s} are required to predict the output based on the given input.
+We further examine whether \ours's planning benefits extend to code reasoning tasks.
+We use \crux \citep{cruxeval} which comprises 800 Python functions paired with two distinct tasks: \crux-I, where \llm{s} need to predict the input from the known output, and \crux-O, where \llm{s} are required to predict the output based on the given input.

 We reformat prompts of \crux-I into \fim style and leave \crux-O as \ltor generation, both of which are evaluated in zero-shot setting.
 Different from previous subsections where \postp is not used, we follow the same pipeline as in the original \crux paper to extract accurate input/output values from generation because we are focusing on evaluating the reasoning capability of \llm{s} rather than their capability of generating correct code\footnote{In \crux-I, we only want to evaluate the correctness of the input value infilled by \llm{s} in the given assertion.
 However, \fim-style prompts we use in the experiments does not restrict \llm{s} from writing multiple assertions before starting infilling the given assertion, which is useless in this task.
 So we use \postp techniques to extract the input value infilled for the given assertion to better evaluate the reasoning capabilities.}.
-As shown in the "Code Reasoning" section of Table \ref{tab:dfourj+cruxeval}, \ours demonstrates up to 6\% improvements on both \crux-I and \crux-O tasks for all the code \llm{s} consistently, which shows that \ours also improves code reasoning capabilities of \llm{s}.
+As shown in the ``Code Reasoning'' section of Table \ref{tab:dfourj+cruxeval}, \ours demonstrates up to 6\% improvements on both \crux-I and \crux-O tasks for all the code \llm{s} consistently, which shows that \ours also improves intrinsic code reasoning capabilities of \llm{s}.